DS 574: Algorithmic Game Theory

 Important Links:

-Course Description: This course is an introduction to the interdisciplinary area of Algorithmic Mechanism Design: where computational perspectives are applied to economic problems, and economic techniques are brought to problems from computer science.
+Course Description: This course is an introduction to the interdisciplinary area of Algorithmic Game Theory: where computational perspectives are applied to economic problems, and economic techniques are brought to problems from computer science.
 We will explore a broad range of topics at the frontier of new research, starting with some of the fundamentals, such as welfare-maximizing auctions and types of Nash Equilibria.
 Throughout the semester, the class will also learn about prevalent topics such as (1) Data Science & Incentives, (2) Mechanism Design for Social Good, and (3) optimization and robustness in mechanism design.
+As part of this course, students will engage in a (guided) research project, experiencing the various parts of conducting original research.

 Homework: Biweekly homeworks will be posted on Piazza when they become available.
 Homework must be typed up using LaTeX; here is a quick resource on LaTeX and here is a LaTeX template you may use for the homework.
 Here is another short guide to LaTeX.
 You may find it easier to use Overleaf.